mk12/sicp/README.md

 This works in Chez Scheme and Racket.
 It also works in Guile, but only the interpreter, not the compiler.
 When compiled with Guile, the line `(write '(a b))` above produces the bizarre result `(c b)`, because the `set-car!` call modified the interned representation of `'(a b)`.

-`run.sh guile` takes care of passing `--no-auto-compile` to ensure the interpreter is used.
+`./run.sh guile` takes care of passing `--no-auto-compile` to ensure the interpreter is used.

 ## Dependencies